dmsi-io/gha-k8s-deploy/README.md

 #### K8S Directory

 Used to specify a different directory to check for k8s related config files.
-All k8s files to deploy my be under this directory.
+All k8s files to deploy may be under this directory.

 > Example kubernetes configs can be found under the `k8s` directory.
 These are not used within this GitHub Action.